-There is a geographic area around every airport where, according to a formula developed by the Federal Aviation Administration (FAA), the ‘noise’ level is equal to or greater than 65 decibels DNL (Day Night Level).
-That area is referred to as the Noise Boundary or just ‘DNL65’.
-All big airports have such a noise boundary map.
+There is a geographic area around every large airport where, according to a formula developed by the Federal Aviation Administration (FAA), the ‘noise’ level is equal to or greater than 65 decibels DNL (Day Night Level).
+That area is depicted on a noise exposure map (NEM) and referred to as the Noise Boundary or just ‘DNL65’.
+This map is developed through a years-long process called a Part 150 Study.

-Now DNL65 isn’t a true unit of measure, so talking about ‘decibels’ is misleading.
+Now DNL65 isn’t something you can measure.
+There is no microphone that measures sound in ‘DNL units’.
+So talking about ‘decibels’ is misleading.
 It’s actually a formula that attempts to combine all the flights someone might experience over their head every day and night into one number representing ‘annoyance’.
 Among the many unfortunate aspects of the formula is the fact that saying ‘decibels’ creates the entirely false impression that it is a measurement.
 The Noise Boundary is not determined by measurements.

 First off, the formula gives special weight to flights at night as being more annoying than those during the day.
 That makes sense.
 But on the other hand, it also allows for individual flights (referred to as a SEL) to be much louder than 65db.
 Again, ’65’ doesn’t represent any measurable unit per sé.
 You just have to assume that if the number over your house is determined to be ’71’, that means your experience is somehow more ‘annoying’ than it would be to an average guy down two blocks where the number is calculated to be ’57’.